brianhouse/art_and_code/units/2_repetition/lecture.md

   Diagram showing weaving notation, <a href="https://en.wikipedia.org/wiki/Anni_Albers">Anni Albers</a>, <i>On Weaving</i> (1965)<br />
 </p>

 Weaving and looms are particularly important to the history of digital media.
 In fact, many people consider the Jacquard Loom to be the first computing device.
-Invented in France in 1804 by Joseph Marie Jacquard, this loom used punched cards to determine what pattern was mechanically woven.
-This idea of representing data in a separate medium—the cards—which could then be reproduced repeatedly by a machine was a direct precursor to Charles Babbage's [Analytical Engine](https://en.wikipedia.org/wiki/Analytical_Engine), which operated similarly (though it enumerated logic, rather than fabric).
+Invented in France in 1804 by Joseph Marie Jacquard, this loom used punch cards to determine the pattern that was mechanically woven.
+This idea of representing data in a separate medium—the cards—which could then be reproduced repeatedly by a machine was a direct precursor to Charles Babbage's [Analytical Engine](https://en.wikipedia.org/wiki/Analytical_Engine), which operated similarly (though it enumerated logic, rather than fabric), and we've seen how early digital media artists like Lillian Schwartz encoded their visual designs into punch cards.

 <p align="center">
   <img src="context/3_loom.jpg" width=500 /><br />